GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 That wasn’t chicken.

 ### Where you can find me